 Back

 Individual Protection can be reduced or lost following an order for pension sharing on divorce.

-It is possible to apply for an LTA enhancement factor in the following circumstances:
+It is possible to apply for an enhancement factor in the following circumstances:

-• where the individual receives a pension credit on divorce from funds that have already been crystalised.
-Details of the credit, how it is calculated and how to apply for it can be found in HMRC’s Pensions Tax Manual PTM095200
+• where the individual receives a pension credit on divorce on or after 6 April 2006 and before 6 April 2024.
+No pension credit is available for pensions which came into payment before 6 April 2006, or from pensions that had not been accessed.
+Details of the credit and, how it is calculated can be found in HMRC’s Pensions Tax Manual PTM175400.

-• a relevant overseas individual may be able to qualify for a non-residence LTA enhancement where contributions have been made to a UK scheme without the benefit of UK tax relief.
-Details can be found in HMRC’s Pensions Tax Manual PTM095310
+• a relevant overseas individual may be able to qualify for a non-residence enhancement where contributions have been made to a UK scheme without the benefit of UK tax relief.
+Details can be found in HMRC’s Pensions Tax Manual PTM175300.

-• where an individual transfers benefits from a recognised overseas scheme (ROP) to a UK registered scheme they may be entitled to a recognised overseas transfer factor Details can be found in HMRC’s Pensions Tax Manual PTM095410.
+• where an individual transfers benefits from a recognised overseas scheme (ROP) to a UK registered scheme after 5 April 2006 and before 6 April 2024, they may be entitled to a recognised overseas transfer factor.
+No applications will be considered after 5 April 2025.
+Details can be found in HMRC’s Pensions Tax Manual PTM175201.

+Back